 Controversy followed the Doors wherever they went, even when Jim Morrison wasn't really doing anything to get himself arrested.
-One such occurrence was their concert at Detroit's Cobo Arena one May 8, 1970, which got them banned from the famous venue.
+One such occurrence was their concert on May 8, 1970, at Detroit's Cobo Arena, which got them banned from the famous venue.

-According to the Doors' website, it was a transcendent performance due to the fact that the band were tight from having been working on L.A.
+It was a transcendent performance, according to the Doors' website, due to the fact that the band were tight from having been working on L.A.
 Woman in the studio all week.
 Apart from "Light My Fire" and "You Make Me Real," the group eschewed their singles like "Touch Me" and "Hello, I Love You" in favor of "Ship of Fools," "Five to One" and "When the Music's Over."

 The blues formed a good part of their set, with eight blues and soul songs being tackled, including Howlin Wolf's "Back Door Man," Junior Parker's "Mystery Train," Robert Johnson's "Crossroads."
 John Sebastian of the Lovin' Spooful sat in towards the end, adding guitar and harmonica to "Been Down So Long," "Love Hides" and covers of Chuck Berry's "Carol," Muddy Waters' "Close to You," and Slim Harpo's "I'm a King Bee."

 Listen to the Doors Perform 'The End' in Detroit